 For starters, Esteve-Boyd advices that yelling "Garcon!" or "waiter" to get your server's attention is considered uncouth at 5-star restaurants, and that asking for ketchup and mustard is borderline offensive.
 Moreover, waiting until every single one of your expected company is seated before proceeding to order a drink is customary.

 Esteve-Boyd also dissuades 5-star diners from placing their handbags on the table.
 Another less obvious but highly regarded practice includes breaking the bread instead of cutting or biting into it.
 Interestingly, and contrary to popular belief, drinking with your pinkie finger out is seen as pretentious rather than refined.

-For more tips to class up your dining experience, check out Solaire’s Guide to Fine Dining Etiquette.
+For more tips to class up your dining experience, check out Solaire’s Guide to Signature Dining Etiquette.